plym-io/plym/docs/HELLO.md

 ## Command Line Interface (CLI)

-Plym includes a built-in CLI to streamline environment management and deployment.
+plym includes a built-in CLI to streamline environment management and deployment.

 While plym can run behind any reverse proxy, the CLI offers automated routing and provisioning for **Nginx** and **Caddy**.
 To configure your domain and reverse proxy, run: